ASU Summer Housing in Tempe (2026): Sublets, Short-Term Leases, and How to Save

 Thousands of ASU students leave Tempe for the summer with leases that legally run through July or August.
 They can't terminate, and they don't want to eat three months of rent on an empty unit.
 That's your opening.

-Most of these sublets show up furnished.
+Most of these sublets come furnished.
 Students leaving for the summer don't haul their bed, couch, and kitchen stuff back home, so you walk into a fully equipped apartment without buying any of it.
-That alone is worth $500–$1,000 versus furnishing a bare unit.
+That alone is worth $500 to $1,000 versus furnishing a bare unit.
+The hard part is timing: the widest selection sits between mid-March and mid-April, and by the first week of May anything affordable and walkable is gone.

 2. ASU University Housing (Limited but Convenient)

-Summer contracts typically run eight to ten weeks aligned with Session A or Session B. Doubles run $800–$1,100 a month.
-Singles in university facilities run $1,000–$1,300.
-Some contracts include optional meal plans rather than mandatory ones, which is a real savings versus the academic year.
+Contracts typically run eight to ten weeks aligned with Session A or Session B. Doubles run $800 to $1,100 a month; singles in university facilities run $1,000 to $1,300.
+Some contracts include optional rather than mandatory meal plans, a real savings versus the academic year.
+Applications open in late February or early March, and the popular halls fill within two weeks, so treat the open date like a deadline.

 3. Short-Term Furnished Apartment Leases (The Middle Ground)